-Top 21 things to do and see in Haight-Ashbury, San Francisco
+Top 21 Things to Do and See in Haight-Ashbury, San Francisco (2024)

-The Haight-Ashbury is a fun neighborhood to walk around and browse the vintage stores and unique funky shops, marvel at the original Victorian homes and experience the hippie vibe of the 1960s era that is still looming in the air.
+Today, Haight-Ashbury is a fun neighborhood to walk around and browse the vintage stores and unique funky shops, marvel at the original Victorian homes, and experience the hippie vibe of the 1960s era that is still looming in the air.

 The main attractions of the Haight-Ashbury neighborhood are the unique shops and vintage stores found on Haight Street between Stanyan Street and Central Avenue.